 Jonathan A. Forsberg to Receive the Ellis Island Medal of Honor

 Jonathan A. Forsberg, M.D., Ph.D., assistant professor of surgery at John Hopkins University and a professor in the Uniformed Services University of the Health Sciences-Walter Reed National Military Medical Center Department of Surgery, has been selected to receive the 2017 Ellis Island Medal of Honor.
 Forsberg, who is also a Navy captain, was among 100 individuals chosen from throughout business, government, medicine, art and education, as well as honorees from all branches of the military, whose accomplishments in their fields and service to the nation are “a cause for celebration,” according to the National Ethnic Coalition of Organizations (NECO), which sponsors the Medal of Honor.

 Elizabeth M. Jaffee to Head Cancer Association

 Elizabeth M. Jaffee, M.D., deputy director of the Sidney Kimmel Comprehensive Cancer Center and leader of the Stand Up to Cancer-Lustgarten Foundation Dream Team, has been named president-elect of the American Association for Cancer Research.
-Jaffee, a professor of oncology at the Johns Hopkins School of Medicine, is an international leader in the development of immune-based therapies for pancreatic and breast cancers.
+Jaffee, a professor of oncology at the School of Medicine, is an international leader in the development of immune-based therapies for pancreatic and breast cancers.

 Alan Cohen’s Newest Textbook Wins First Place Award